Updated: Sep 15

 Solution: Maintain consistent watering, and keep your soil evenly moist.
-Mulch your plants to help them retain water – straw or black plastic will do the trick.
+A layer of mulch around the base of the plant to help them retain water – straw or black plastic will do the trick.
 Excess nitrogen also causes blossom end rot on spaghetti squash, because it blocks the absorption of calcium.

 As a result, you’ll want to avoid high nitrogen fertilizers as well as ammonia fertilizers (like fresh manure).

 If your plant is already showing signs of end rot in its early fruiting phase, you might have to add calcium into the soil.
 Keep in mind, though, that calcium isn’t taken in well by the leaves – so avoid using a foliar spray.